 B.A. in Social Science

-National Louis University’s Bachelor of Arts in Social Science provides a broad understanding of human and social behavior emphasizing the interdisciplinary perspectives of anthropology, economics, history, political science and sociology combined with strong critical and analytical skills.
-Under the B.A. in Social Science umbrella, NLU offers three tracks: a Preparation for Teaching Secondary Education track, a Comprehensive track and a Cohort track.
+National Louis University’s Bachelor of Arts in Social Science degree program provides a broad understanding of human and social behavior emphasizing the interdisciplinary perspectives of anthropology, economics, history, political science and sociology combined with strong critical and analytical skills.
+Under the B.A. in Social Science degree program umbrella, NLU offers three tracks: a Preparation for Teaching Secondary Education track, a Comprehensive track and a Cohort track.

-Consider getting your Bachelor of Arts in Social Science at NLU if you:
+Consider getting your Bachelor's in Social Science degree at NLU if you:

 - Are interested in teaching secondary education in Social Science